stonepros/stone/doc/dev/dashboard/ui_goals.rst

    establish a flow and deeper integration between the alertmanager implementation and the dashboard elements enabling an Admin to efficiently step from alert to affected component.
 #. **Platform visibility**.
 The platform (OS and hardware configuration) is a fundamental component of the
-   solution, so providing platform level insights can help deliver a more holistic view of the Ceph cluster.
+   solution, so providing platform level insights can help deliver a more holistic view of the Stone cluster.
 #. **Jargon Busting**.
 Jargon is an unavoidable component of most systems.
 However, a good system will
    include inline help to support new and infrequent users of the UI.